 9.0 / 10

-I’ll tell you how I judge any given season premiere: I ask myself a question.
-Am I glad to be back in the show’s world, spending time with these characters again?
+I’ll tell you how I judge any given season premiere: I ask myself, am I glad to be back in the show’s world, spending time with these characters again?
 Or rather, how effectively does the premiere draw me back into said TV world?

 A TV show is an investment.
 If you’re watching it live, you must make sure you’re there to see it at the same time every week.
-And if you’re bingeing, you must make sure you have at least 30 or so hours to spare (we all have the time, though).
+And if you’re binging, you must make sure to buy some weed and free up a 30-hour block on your schedule.
+(Huh, just me?)

 The rest of the episode goes on to establish the future developments that season two will take.
 Tony tries and fails to get back in Melfi’s good graces, deciding that Carmela is right and he needs to start therapy again.
 Meanwhile, Big Pussy returns and successfully gets back in Tony’s good graces.

-There’s mob violence going on too, enough to titillate the senses—former Junior soldier, Gigi Cestone, kills Philly “Spoons” Parisi, who was spreading stories about Tony’s troubles with his mother.
-And two douchebags, Matt Bevilaqua and Sean Gismonte—stockbrokers at Chris’ firm—beat the shit out of another broker (with coffee).
+There’s also some mob violence, enough to titillate the senses—former Junior soldier, Gigi Cestone, kills Philly “Spoons” Parisi, who was spreading stories about Tony’s troubles with his mother.
+Furthermore, two douchebags, Matt Bevilacqua and Sean Gismonte (stockbrokers at Chris’ firm), beat the shit out of another broker (with coffee).

 The Sopranos knows that it doesn’t need to wow us in its long-awaited return.
 It does anyways—the opening sequence and the fabulous low-key ending—but the storyline for now remains subtle.
 Possible plots are being laid down, but emotions are being laid on thicker.

 This second season opener has a keen quality about it—the Sopranos creative staff are aware that the debut season was an amazing achievement.
-“Guy Walks into a Psychiatrist’s Office” is a supremely confident episode that picks up right where we left off.
+“Guy Walks into a Psychiatrist’s Office” is a supremely confident episode without being brash in any sense.
 The narrative momentum has slowed down for now, but the show’s high efficiency has not.

 Alan Coulter directs and I think this is the most visually stunning episode so far in the show’s run.
 Much of this premiere’s confidence comes from its look and we know we are in sure hands whenever Couture is behind the camera.
 Shots tend to linger and resonate more.